codecoolture/oh-my-flight-kata/README.md

 }
 ```

 - `GET /flights`: returns the collection of flights in the database.
-It has to support the following filters:
+It supports the following filters:

   - `max_price=<number>`: returns the flights with price less or equal than `<number>`.
   - `to=<location>`: returns the flights landing at `<location>`.
   - `from=<location>`: returns the flights departing from `<location>`.

-  The response from this endpoint should comply with the following schema:
+  The responses from this endpoint comply with the following schema:

   ```json
   {